07Sushant/Java/README.md

 # The Complete Journey of 99% Object Oriented Programming

-# CodeTantra

-## Academic Folder Contains all the necesarry files and program code to excel in Academic parts
+## 🔴Academic Folder Contains all the necesarry files and program code to excel in Academic parts

-## Rest Folder contains all the things that is required to learn Java and Clear the ETPs
+## 🔴 Rest Folder contains all the things that is required to learn Java and Clear the ETPs

-## Make sure you fork and raise a request if you found any errors or have a doubt
+## 🔴 Make sure you fork and raise a request if you found any errors or have a doubt

 🟢🔴